zaksoyer/maths-game/Docs/README.md

 **Math table** : series of maths operations from 0 to 12.
 Ex. ; 0 + 0 = 0, 0 + 1 = 1 ..
 0 + 12 = 12

 **Reversed question** : Type of question in which the answer is given to the player and the answer is the operation.
-Example : Question is 10; player has to chose bwtween a) 5 + 6, b) 11 - 2, c) 5 + 5.
+Example : Question is 10; player has to chose between a) 5 + 6, b) 11 - 2, c) 5 + 5.

 ***
 *Version 1.2.0 -*